crylune/linux-lune/README.md

 # linux-lune
 This is a custom built Linux kernel focused on a balance of speed and security.
-It is based on `linux-zen` and has all kernel configurations and patches from `linux-hardened`, tailored for compatibility, with a few exceptions (see [Observations](https://github.com/crylune/linux-lune#observations) for more on said exceptions).
+It is based on `linux-zen` and has all kernel configurations and patches from `linux-hardened`, tailored for compatibility, with a few exceptions (see [Observations](https://github.com/crylune/linux-lune#observations)).
 It also includes my own configurations and improvements that are documented below.

-Here, I also offer standalone patches from `linux-hardened` tailored to work with the latest version of `linux-zen`, dubbed `lune-hardened`, if that's all that you're after.
+I also offer patches from `linux-hardened` tailored to work with the latest version of `linux-zen`, dubbed `lune-hardened`.

 # Why?
 The main motive behind this was wanting to use the Zen and Hardened kernels at the same time.
 No one seemed to have provided such a custom kernel, and the ones I've found were all grossly outdated.
 Applying the Hardened patches on top of Zen does not work without code modification due to diff conflicts.
-It seemed easy to adapt the Hardened patches and kernel configurations to work with Zen's, and I did just that.
+It seemed easy to adapt the Hardened patches and kernel configurations to work with Zen's, and here we are.

 # Attention
 - This kernel is intended to be used with [Arch Linux](https://archlinux.org/), and the patches are intended to be applied and built with the [Arch Build System](https://wiki.archlinux.org/title/Kernel/Arch_build_system) (ABS).
-You are welcome to try this outside of Arch, but I do not recommend it.
 - The security configuration in this kernel is very strict by default (confidentiality lockdown mode by default and intentionally having no `linux-lune-headers` for modules, which are omitted - sorry, NVIDIA users).
 Your desktop experience may be impacted by using this kernel, it is up to you to determine whether or not it aligns with your workflow.
-- **I urge you to verify the authenticity of your downloaded files through SHA-256 checksums and the attached signatures, before utilising any of the files I provide, to protect against HTTP smuggling attacks.
-I care about your safety.**
+- **I urge you to verify the authenticity of your downloaded files through SHA-256 checksums and the attached signatures, before utilising any of the files I provide, to protect against HTTP smuggling attacks.**

 # List of changes in the kernel
 - Based on `linux-zen` patches and configurations